 Jürgen Groet was born in Purmerend (The Netherlands), and studied in Beverwijk at the hogeschool Alkmaar.
 He worked for 4 years in Leiden as a research technician in a plant molecular biology lab, studying homologous recombination in higher plants.
 In 1994, he joined the team of Dean Nizetic at the Centre for Applied Molecular Biology, School of Pharmacy, University of London.
 There, he finished his PhD in January 2000, studying human chromosome 21q11.
 He worked as a post doctoral researcher in the same lab.
-From June 2001, he moved to Barts and The London School of Medicine, Queen Mary, University of London, where he is currently working as a senior research fellow.
+From June 2001, he moved to Barts and The London School of Medicine and Dentistry, Queen Mary University of London, where he is currently working as a senior research fellow.

 Dr Jurgen Groet main interest is in studying Down syndrome (DS) using induced pluripotent stem cell (iPSC) models which are generated by the Nizetic/Groet research group. iPSC clones are differentiated into different cell types to do research on phenotypes of DS.
 Special DS phenotypes of interest are: leukaemia, Alzheimer’s Disease, and neuronal malformations.